-Fifth, the protection measures are already covered to some degree.
+Fifth, the protection measures are already in place to a large degree.
 Providers of research files usually give users training or written guidelines, or both, which state that attempts to re-identify data subjects, or discuss characteristics of the data with unauthorised users, is prohibited.
 Data access agreements may have similar wording, although there is little evidence to suggest that users read these.